Mr John Voyage

 The members of the Reference Group are:

-Ms Tia Gaffney, Senior Forensic Engineer, Delta-V Experts
+Ms Tia Gaffney, Principal Forensic Engineer, Hindsight Forensic Engineering

-Ms Tia Gaffney is a Senior Forensic Engineer with independent safety consulting firm Delta-V Experts.
+Ms Tia Gaffney is the Principal Forensic Engineer with independent safety consulting firm Hindsight Forensic Engineering.
 Ms Gaffney graduated from the University of California (S.B.) with a B.S. degree in Mechanical Engineering and has over 15 years’ experience evaluating the behaviour of vehicles and occupants in crashes.
 Ms Gaffney’s major specialisation has concerned the application of the physical and engineering sciences to safety in many areas ranging from transport through to occupational health and safety in the workplace.
 Ms Gaffney has conducted extensive work in road safety, crashworthiness, accident and incident investigation, biomechanical analysis and mitigation for injury prevention.
-Prior to working in Australia, Ms Gaffney was employed by General Motors in Detroit, Michigan, and subsequently by leading automotive safety research firms Safety Analysis and Forensic Engineering (SAFE), a leading U.S. automotive safety research firm.
+Prior to working in Australia, Ms Gaffney was employed by General Motors in Detroit, Michigan, and subsequently by leading automotive safety research firms Safety Analysis and Forensic Engineering (Santa Barbara, CA) and Delta-V Experts (Melbourne, VIC).
 Her career has encompassed extensive analysis, testing and research related to severe vehicle collisions.

 Professor Carolyn Unsworth, Professor of Occupational Therapy, Central Queensland University, Melbourne

 Carolyn Unsworth is Professor of Occupational Therapy at Central Queensland University and holds Adjunct Professor appointments at La Trobe University, Melbourne, Jönköping University, Sweden, and Curtin University in Perth, Australia.
 Carolyn’s expertise is the occupation of community transport mobility among older adults and people who have disabilities.
 Her research and publications are on the assessment and rehabilitation of older and/or functionally impaired drivers, and scooter and powered wheelchair mobility use and access on public transport.
 Carolyn is also a registered Occupational Therapy Driver Assessor.

 Pauline served 35 years with Victoria Police in areas including traffic, liquor licensing, training and prosecutions.
 Pauline is currently the Deputy Director, Compliance Division, at the Victorian Commission for Gambling and Liquor Regulation, responsible for liquor and gambling compliance, enforcement, investigation and intelligence functions.
 Pauline has recently worked as a volunteer, teaching English to Asylum Seekers in Dandenong.
 She is also a casual lecturer in leadership, management and criminal law at TAFE.
 She spent 19 years in senior management positions representing Victoria Police in both national and international forums.